aimukhin/minfft/README.md

 * a pointer to the output data `y`,
 * a pointer to the auxiliary data `a`.

-The transform routines are capable of both in-place and out-out-place operation.
+The transform routines are capable of both in-place and out-of-place operation.
 In the latter case the input data would be left intact.

-Auxiliary data contain chains of precomputed constants and temporary memory buffers required by a transform routine to do its job.
+Auxiliary data contain chains of precomputed constants and temporary memory buffers, required by a transform routine to do its job.
 Once prepared, the auxiliary data can be reused as many times as needed.
 Also, the same auxiliary data fit for both forward and inverse transforms of the same kind.

-Here is an example to give you a feeling how the library functions are
+Here is an example to give you an idea how the library functions are
 used:
 ```C
 	double complex x[N],y[N];